satwikkansal/wtfpython/README.md

 ###  Minor Ones

-* `join()` is a string operation instead of list operation. (sort of counter-intuitive at first usage) **💡 Explaination:**
+* `join()` is a string operation instead of list operation. (sort of counter-intuitive at first usage) **💡 Explanation:**
   If `join()` is a method on a string then it can operate on any iterable (list, tuple, iterators).
-If it were a method on a list it'd have to be implemented separately by every type.
+If it were a method on a list, it'd have to be implemented separately by every type.
 Also, it doesn't make much sense to put a string-specific method on a generic list.

   Also, it's string specific, and it sounds wrong to put a string-specific method on a generic list.
 * Few weird looking but semantically correct statements: